jonbhanson/flutter_native_splash/README.md

   # To restore Flutter's default white splash screen, run the following command in the terminal:
   # dart run flutter_native_splash:remove

+  # IMPORTANT NOTE: These parameter do not affect the configuration of Android 12 and later, which
+  # handle splash screens differently that prior versions of Android.
+Android 12 and later must be
+  # configured specifically in the android_12 section below.

   # color or background_image is the only required parameter.
 Use color to set the background
   # of your splash screen to a solid color.
 Use background_image to set the background of your
   # splash screen to a png image.
 This is useful for gradients.
 The image will be stretch to the